alan-turing-institute/Palaeoanalytics/docs/user-guide/dashboard.md

 ### 1. Overview

-Top-line headline numbers and two summary charts:
+Top-line headline tiles, each carrying a small status caption — `✓ All clear` in green when the count is zero and `⚠ Review` in red when there is something to look at:

 - **Lithics processed** — total distinct images
 - **Calibrated (scale_bar)** — how many were measured in real-world units